segmentio/action-destinations/README.md

 - `packages/cli` - a set of command line tools for interacting with the repo
 - `packages/core` - the core runtime engine for actions, including mapping-kit transforms
-- `packages/destinations-actions` - an npm package for use in `integrations`
+- `packages/destinations-actions` - destination definitions and their actions

 ```
 $ yarn install